 - Print Then Cut is not recommended for reflective materials such as epoxy papers, glitter paper/cardstock, or some embossed papers.
 These may reflect the light from the cut sensor, causing it to fail when scanning for the cut sensor marks.
 Again, you may have some success with Print Then Cut on these materials, but the results may vary from one attempt to the next.
 Always complete a Print Then Cut test first to be sure it will work with your material.

-- Print Then Cut on colored materials is possible with the Cricut Maker only.
-Cricut Explore machines must use white materials for Print Then Cut.
+- Print Then Cut on colored materials is possible with the Cricut Maker, Cricut Maker 3, and Cricut Explore 3 only.
+All previous Cricut Explore models must use white materials for Print Then Cut.

 How do I set my shape to not print in color when printing on colored paper?

-Most standard printers do not have white ink - usually, they use just black, cyan, magenta, and yellow - so in Design Space, click or tap on your shape in the Layers panel and set the color to white.
+Most standard printers do not have white ink - usually, they use just black, cyan, magenta, and yellow - so in Design Space, select your shape in the Layers panel and set the color to white.

-You can either select the white tile from the basic colors palette, slide the custom color picker to select white (usually the top left corner), or manually enter the hex color code for white which is #FFFFFF.
+- You can, 1) Select the white tile from the basic colors palette; 2) Slide the custom color picker to select white (usually the top left corner); or 3) Manually enter the hex color code for white which is #FFFFFF.
 Because the printer doesn't print with white ink, the shape will not print in color, but your machine will cut around the shape.

 - Then Flatten your text or other images to the white shape, and you are ready to Print Then Cut!